 It appears all the music for the dances was prerecorded.
-There's no sign of any orchestra in the video, and nothing is said on the keepcase or in the booklet about who plays anything.
-Produced by Andrew Carl Wilk; directed for TV by Matthew Diamond.
+Nothing is said on the keepcase or in the booklet about who plays anything.
+Directed for TV by Matthew Diamond; produced by Andrew Carl Wilk.
 Released 2016, disc has 5.1 dts-HD Master Audio sound.
 Grade: A-

 Finally we are getting something in HDVD from the New York dance scene!
 Dance in the Big Apple can get confusing.
 This was shot in the Koch Theater at Lincoln Center.
 But the AAADT should not be confused with the American Ballet Theater (or ABT), that snooty group that considers itself the "American National Ballet Company" and which performs in the Metropolitan Opera building and at the Koch Theater, both at Lincoln Center.
 Nor should the AAADT be confused with the New York City Ballet, which has its permanent home in the Koch Theater building.
 The New York City Ballet is the company originally started by George Balanchine.